Lumavate-Team/documentation/docs/6-CLI.rst

 Add
 +++

-Adds a version to a specified microservice.
+Adds a version to a microservice container.

 Example: